br3zn/nf-capstone/README.md

 ## Tech

 I used Next.js as my framework and Apollo GraphQL to fetch data.

 Apollo server runs in a next/api route and is connected to two data sources.
 The first is a REST api which I deconstructed for educational purposes.
 The second is a postgreSQL database where I store information about terpenes.

+The available graphql queries can be found in `src/schemas.js`.

 ## Stack

 - next.js
 - tailwindCSS
-- postCSS
-- eslint
-- prettier
+- apollo/server
 - apollo/client
-- jest
-- cypress
+- REST API
-- msw
+- postgreSQL